Ultimate Domain Warm-Up Guide for Build Inbox Trust & Email Deliverability

 This guide walks you through a step-by-step warm-up strategy, best practices, how to use Gersuz features to succeed, and the key metrics you must watch.

-Why Domain Warm-Up Matters
+Why Domain Warm-Up Matters?

 Inbox providers don’t know your new sending domain.
 They observe engagement signals — opens, clicks, replies, bounces, spam flags — and decide whether your emails deserve a place in the inbox.
 If you blast full lists from a cold domain, filters may assume you’re spam and throttle or block future sends.